jstidd/ampersand/README.md

 #Ampersand

+##UPDATE

+Ampersand has changed into a small framework.
+I have added a simple DB connection to MySQL based on PDO and a Router.
+The Ampersand templates have been renamed to Template.

 ##PHP Template Engine

 I wanted a way to combine templates, like in other template engines, while being able to use Mustache.
 Ampersand was born for that reason and currently this is all it does.